GoogleCloudPlatform/endpoints-codelab-android/README.md

 }
 ```

-This third and final `clearTasks()` method is called on this HTTP request :
+This third and final `clearTasks()` method is called on this HTTP request:

 `POST https://<project_id>.appspot.com/_ah/api/taskApi/v1/clearTasks`